-Dr. Shaw performs CT scans as needed to obtain precise diagnosis of a condition.
+Dr. Shaw performs CT scans as needed to obtain a precise diagnosis of a condition.
 This allows him to tailor therapy in a targeted manner, so no more, no less is done.
 This ensures optimal outcomes!
-He is sensitive to the need to reduce radiation doses over ones lifetime, so only performs the test when it is critical to a right diagnosis and treatment.
+He is sensitive to the need to reduce radiation doses over one’s lifetime, so he only performs the test when it is critical for the right diagnosis and treatment.

 Computed axial tomography, also known as CAT scan or CT scan, is an imaging technique that is a widely regarded tool for evaluating the genitourinary tract.
 CT scanning combines X-rays and computer calculations to produce precisely detailed cross-sectional slices of images of the body’s tissues and organs.
 More specifically, very small, controlled beams of X-rays, rotating in a continuous 360-degree motion around the patient, pass through the tissue as an array of detectors measure thousands of X-ray images or profiles.
 Computer calculations based on those multiple measures produce the detailed pictures reflected on a screen.
 These images can be stored, viewed on a monitor or printed on film.
 In addition, stacking the “slices” of images can also create three-dimensional images of the body’s internal structures.